Panama Canal, Mercado des Mariscos, Casco Viejo, September 29, 2017

 The Canal is an 80 km waterway connecting the Atlantic and Pacific Oceans.
 It takes 8-10 hours to pass through a total of 5 locks in 3 lock complexes each with 2 lanes.
 At Gatun, on the Atlantic side, ships are raised 26 meters in 2 steps.
 After passing the Continental Divide, they are lowered back to sea level.
 Ships entering from the Pacific at Miraflores are raised 16 meters in 2 steps.
 The middle stop is called the Pedro Miguel Locks where in one step ships are raised to 26 meters-

-A lock is 304.8 meters long to accommodate a 284.1 meter ship and 33.5 meters wide to accommodate 32.3 meters.
+A lock is 304.8 meters long to accommodate a 284.1 meter ship and 33.5 meters wide to accommodate 32.3 meter ships.
 They are as tall as an 8 story building.
 All chambers have the same dimensions and it takes 100 million litres of water to fill them.
 There are 40 pairs of miter gates with a 2 meter thickness and 19 meter width.
 They are 14 to 22 meters high depending where they are.
 Miraflores has the highest because of tidal variation.
 Each set weighs 730 tons.

-Walking back to the hostel, I had a $3 lunch from a Restaurante on the street-
+Walking back to the hostel, I had a $3 lunch from a restaurante on the street-

 There was a lot of fish to choose from including Red Snapper-